tldr-pages/tldr/pages/common/typeorm.md

 `typeorm entity:create --name {{entity}} --dir {{path/to/directory}}`

-- Display the SQL sentences to be executed by `typeorm schema:sync` on the default connection:
+- Display the SQL statements to be executed by `typeorm schema:sync` on the default connection:

 `typeorm schema:log`

-- Execute a specific SQL sentence on the default connection:
+- Execute a specific SQL statement on the default connection:

 `typeorm query {{sql_sentence}}`